Summary

 SVDD: Support Vector Data Description

-SVDD, proposed by Tax and Duin (2004), is a close cousin of OCSVM.
-While OCSVM finds a hyperplane in feature space that separates data from the origin, SVDD finds the minimum enclosing hypersphere that contains most of the data.
+SVDD, proposed by Tax and Duin (2004), is closely related to OCSVM.
+Where OCSVM identifies a hyperplane in feature space that separates the data from the origin, SVDD identifies the minimum enclosing hypersphere that contains most of the data.
 Points outside the sphere are anomalies.

-In practice, SVDD with an RBF kernel produces identical results to OCSVM (they are mathematically equivalent when using Gaussian kernels).
-The main difference is conceptual: SVDD thinks in terms of spheres, OCSVM thinks in terms of hyperplanes.
-Most practitioners use OCSVM via sklearn since it’s more widely available.
+In practice, SVDD with an RBF kernel produces results identical to those of OCSVM (the two are mathematically equivalent under Gaussian kernels).
+The principal difference is conceptual: SVDD frames the problem in terms of spheres, while OCSVM frames it in terms of hyperplanes.
+Most practitioners use OCSVM via scikit-learn because of its wider availability.

 Multi-Class SVM